 - Foreign transcript evaluation

 - Applicants with degrees completed in languages other than English must submit TOEFL scores to be considered for admission.
-Applicants may be required to submit documentation verifying their instruction was delivered in English.
 Required minimum score of: Paper exam = 600, computer exam = 250, internet exam = 100.
+Applicants may be exempt from the TOEFL requirement if they can submit documentation from their institution’s registrar verifying the primary language of course delivery was English.
+Results from the IELTS or USMLE are not accepted in lieu of TOEFL.
+ECFMG certification does not waive this requirement.

 Accommodations in Education Policy